Floorp-Projects/Floorp/intl/icu/source/data/icu4j-readme.txt

 *Java*

-3. After the ICU4C-side steps above, build the main target of the ICU4J ant build to unpack the jar files with the following commands:
+3. After the ICU4C-side steps above, build the ICU4J artifacts and run the tests locally to make sure they pass:

         cd $icu4j_root
-        ant main

-   Run the tests locally and make sure they pass:

-        ant check
+        mvn verify